aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 However, what will happen is the new CLI will ignore the `target` property that might exist in old cloud-assemblies, resulting in the breakage of this feature.

-Note that we didn't mention wether or not the developer remembered to bump the version of `cx-protocol`.
+Note that we didn't mention wether or not the developer remembered to bump the version of *cloud-assembly-schema*.
 Thats because it doesn't matter, CLI upgrades should work regardless.

 ## Remove `--target` from docker build command